His unwillingness to be a victim

 They’re weepin of choice

-The horrific picture in my is that of in zones enforced into soldiering, specifically by being forced to kill someone else, typically someone they know, as an initiation into the invading forces.
+The horrific picture in my mind is that of children in war zones enforced into soldiering, specifically by being forced to kill someone else, typically someone they know, as an initiation into the invading forces.
 Or be killed themselves.
-The ensuing trauma, and the desperate promise of survival as a perpetrator rather than or indigency as a victim, often seals one's fate in a choice beyond most adults, let alone .
-Such a display of soul is perhaps the most dramatic, even as an epic far removed from the real or contemplated lives of most adults in this world.
+The ensuing trauma, and the desperate promise of survival as a perpetrator rather than death or indigency as a victim, often seals one’s fate in a choice beyond most adults, let alone children.
+Such a display of soul murder is perhaps the most dramatic, even as an epic cautionary tale far removed from the real or contemplated lives of most adults in this world.
 Nonetheless, the daily bred of the victim-perpetrator cycle is mostly much more subtle and insidious.
-The routinized bargains most of us make are well fed by seamless self-serving rationalizations and hermetically sealed worldviews safely partitioning good and .
-We are grateful, even thank , that we happen to be, well, on the good side.
-Our own cultural in-groups are neatly washed in the wringer of what we typically call civilization, a convenient euphemism for “us” — now, even 25% cleaner; you know!
-Our dark sides are projected on others, safely sequestered in “them” — the looming barbarous hordes, who mostly want to take our way of (or jobs) — equally progressive and precarious — but will take the of our hired mercenaries, peace officers, or even ourselves if we let our guard down.
+The routinized bargains most of us make are well fed by seamless self-serving rationalizations and hermetically sealed worldviews safely partitioning good and evil.
+We are grateful, even thank God, that we happen to be, well, on the good side.
+Our own cultural in-groups are neatly washed in the wringer of what we typically call civilization, a convenient euphemism for “us” — now, even 25% cleaner; progress you know!
+Our dark sides are projected on others, safely sequestered in “them” — the looming barbarous hordes, who mostly want to take our way of life (or jobs) — equally progressive and precarious — but will take the life of our hired mercenaries, peace officers, or even ourselves if we let our guard down.